patternfly/react-component-groups/README.md

 ## A11y testing

 - run `npm run build:docs` followed by `npm run serve:docs`, then run `npm run test:a11y` in a new terminal window to run our accessibility tests for the components.
-Once the accessibility tests have finished running you can run
-- run `npm run serve:a11y` to locally view the generated report.
+Once the accessibility tests have finished running you can run `npm run serve:a11y` to locally view the generated report.